discordjs/guide/guide/commando/args.md

 }
 ```

-Next, let's make the `run` method return the text back to the user.
+Next, make the `run` method return the text back to the user.

 <!-- eslint-skip -->
 ```js